Why you can trust The Zebra

-The two primary protections a renters insurance policy provides are coverage for a renter's liability and personal property.
 The liability portion of renters insurance coverage protects you if you’re found responsible for bodily injury or property damage suffered by another person or their property.
 The personal property segment of a renters insurance policy protects your possessions — like clothing and furniture — if they’re damaged or destroyed from a covered loss occurring at your rental property.

 If you’re familiar with filing insurance claims — whether for auto or homeowners insurance — you might be familiar with the considerations to keep in mind before completing a claims form.
 Use the below guide to determine if filing a renters claim makes sense for your situation and to learn how to maximize your payout and replace your damaged items.

 How to determine when to file a renters insurance claim

 You'll need to first figure out if filing a renters insurance claim will be worth it, as opposed to simply paying out-of-pocket without involving your renters insurance company.